It’s a watery world… Our aspiration for a diverse and abundant ocean

 Arcadia’s environment programme focuses on natural habitats and biodiversity.
 We support projects around the world, and across all ecosystems.
 Our grantees work to protect endangered nature in three main ways: implementing on-site interventions (e.g. protection and restoration), promoting good governance (e.g. through investigations and legal actions) and empowering leaders (e.g. through training of conservation professionals).
 Many of our grantees work exclusively or partially on marine conservation activities.

 Eleven of our current environment grantees undertake marine projects across 69 countries, spanning all major ocean biomes.
-A further six grantees work on cross-cutting issues, such as campaigning work on the protection of biodiversity in the deep and high seas (e.g. the Deep Sea Conservation Coalition and Deep Ocean Stewardship Initiative), and Conservation Evidence’s open-access syntheses of effective conservation interventions in fisheries.
+A further six grantees work on cross-cutting issues, such as campaigning work on the protection of biodiversity in the deep and high seas, e.g. the Deep Sea Conservation Coalition and Deep Ocean Stewardship Initiative.
 For more, see our Grant Directory.

 Work we have supported has already had an impact, for example: